Fly2Sky Airlines

 Fly2Sky Airlines is a Charter/ACMI aircraft operator specialized in leasing and air charter headquartered in Sofia, Bulgaria.
 The company mainly operates flights in the format of ACMI (Aircraft, Crew, Maintenance, Insurance).

 History

-Fly2Sky was established in late 2016 and began operations as a charter and ACMI (Aircraft, Crew, Maintenance, and Insurance) service provider.
+The airline was established in late 2016 as VIA Airways and began operations as a charter and ACMI (Aircraft, Crew, Maintenance, and Insurance) service provider in February of the following year.
+The fleet was formed by Airbus A320-200.
+Two years later the air carrier was renamed Fly2Sky Airlines.

 Headquartered in Sofia, Bulgaria, the airline is registered within the European Union and operates under EASA regulations.
 Fly2Sky’s fleet consists primarily of Airbus A320 family aircraft, including A320 and A321 variants, which are widely used in short- to medium-haul operations.
 The airline emphasizes asset optimization, operational efficiency, and experienced leadership as core components of its strategy for sustainable growth in the ACMI and charter market.